 Embracing the Empanada, Buenos Aires’ Favourite Snack Food

-Porteños all have a favourite empanaderia and a favourite type of empanada – they know just which one they want to grab when the box opens because each type has a slightly different shape.
+Porteños all have a favourite empanaderia in their neighbourhood and a favourite type of empanada – they know just which one they want to grab when the box opens because each type of empanada has a slightly different shape.
+And they probably order from that empanaderia so often that they have their number on speed dial and the staff know exactly what their order will be.

-We’ve tried them everywhere – from the cute little old ladies who hand-make them in front of you at the Feria de Matadores on the weekends, where they go for around US$1 each, and go brilliantly with a cold beer, to eating them as a starter at the upmarket parilla, La Cabrera where they’re nicely matched with a glass of Malbec.
+We’ve tried empanadas everywhere – from the cute little old ladies who hand-make them in front of you at the Feria de Matadores on weekends, where they go for around US$1 each, and go brilliantly with a cold beer, to eating them as a starter at some of the best Buenos Aires parrillas, such the upmarket parrilla, La Cabrera, where they’re nicely matched with a glass of Malbec.

 We can confirm that there’s no such thing as a bad empanada!